-When it is a question of equipping an isolated site, without networks but nevertheless accessible by earthmoving machines, we propose a prefabricated toilet building, as in the plain.
+When we need to equip an isolated site, without networks but accessible by earth-moving machines, we propose a prefabricated toilet building, as in the plain.
 This represents the majority of the sites we carry out.

-We are regularly solicited, in particular by the Swiss Alpine Clubs, to create integrated toilets inside the refuges.
+We are regularly solicited, in particular by the Swiss Alpine Clubs, to create integrated toilets inside mountain refuges.

-They are planned at the conception of the refuge, or within the framework of a rehabilitation, by building an extension to the refuge dedicated to these toilets.
-The technical rooms are then dimensioned in such a way that the compost produced never has to be emptied, in the interest of operational peace of mind and eco-responsibility (The eternal toilets).
+They are during the design phase, or within the framework of a rehabilitation, by building an extension to the refuge dedicated to these toilets.
+Then, the technical rooms are dimensioned in such a way that the compost produced does not have to be emptied, in the interest of operational peace of mind and eco-responsibility (The eternal toilets).

 Many other refuges or mountain pastures, accessible only on foot or by helicopter, have no toilets.

 In 2013, within our innovation unit, we developed a heliportable model, easy to install and inexpensive compared to our traditional toilet buildings: the SANILIGHT.
-It is ideal for the summits of mountain resort slopes, hiking trails, climbing spots or small mountain huts and huts.
+It is ideal for the summits of mountain resort slopes, hiking trails, climbing spots, or small mountain huts.

-When it is not possible to bring earth-moving equipment to the installation site, and the expected traffic is high, the solution is to construct a concrete ring beam to replace the buried portion of the building.
+When it is not possible to bring earth-moving equipment to the installation site, and the expected attendance is high, the solution is to construct a concrete ring beam to replace the buried portion of the building.
 This increases the storage capacity tenfold to eliminate the need for emptying.
-This is the technique we invented to absorb the very high tourist numbers on the GR 20 in Corsica: the SANITRECK.
+This is the technique we invented to absorb large influx of tourists on the GR 20 in Corsica: the SANITRECK.